xiaolongbaoalya/motorph-payroll-system/[Group Approved] Homework 4/README.md

-**Homework # 4**: MPHCR02 Implementation
+📌 Homework #4: MPHCR02 Implementation
+This update focuses on implementing Change Request 2 (MPHCR02) and enhancing the payroll system GUI.

+👨‍💻 Developer Contributions
+dev-red
-**dev-red** updated the code to meet all MPHCR02 change request requirements.
+Updated the core codebase to fulfill all MPHCR02 requirements.

-**dev-aly** began work on the MPHCR02 GUI layout, initially excluding the "Add Employee".
+dev-aly
+Initiated the GUI layout for MPHCR02, with the initial version excluding the “Add Employee” feature.

+dev-christine
-**dev-christine** implemented the “Add Employee” GUI functionality and integrated it into the current build.
+Implemented the “Add Employee” GUI functionality and successfully integrated it into the current build.

+dev-felice
-**dev-felice** further refined the updated code, ran QA testing, and made UI improvements to ensure usability, consistency, and compliance.
+Refined the updated GUI, conducted QA testing to ensure compliance, and improved the interface for better usability and consistency.

+dev-shane
-**dev-shane** finalized the GUI layout and interaction flow, ensuring full compliance with the MPHCR02 change request.
+Finalized the overall GUI layout and interaction flow, resolved the QA issues raised by felice, and developed additional GUIs to meet MPHCR02 requirements.